These fully-loaded Spaghetti Squash Burrito Bowls taste just like Chipotle’s tasty burrito bowls and are loaded with healthy whole food ingredients!

 - pinch of salt

-- Feel free to add more of your favorites if there's room!
+- Feel free to add more of your favorite toppings or mix-ins if there's room!
 Anything goes in love and burritos.

 - Pre-heat oven to 400 degrees F.